What is GPS Tracking?

 Size, Materials and Durability.

-GPS tracking devices come in a variety of sizes.
-Some are very small typically for consumer use—like tracking your car keys.
+GPS tracking for construction equipment uses devices in a variety of sizes.
+Some GPS devices are very small typically for consumer use—like tracking your car keys.
 Larger devices are typically used for more industrial use, including construction.
 As technology improves, devices are being made to satisfy construction’s needs—durable and small.

 GPS Tracker Types

-There are typically four types of GPS trackers used in construction.
+There are typically four types of GPS trackers used in construction equipment tracking.

 How does GPS tracking work?

-What can GPS tracking be used for in construction?
+What can GPS tracking for construction be used for?

 What are the benefits of GPS tracking?